 Nut: There are 2 Rosewood nuts.
 They are each 14.5.”

-Tuning Pegs/ Levers: Includes 62 metal tuning pegs threaded into body.
+Tuning Pegs/ Levers: Includes 62 metal tuning pegs threaded into a body.

 End Pegs: There are 62 metal end pegs located opposite the tuning pegs.

-Bridge: The Rosewood bridges have color coded saddles on top that help make instrument easier to play.
-For the recommended tuning, the distance from the left nut to the 1st bridge at top should be 5.4″ (138 mm) and the distance from the left nut to the 1st bridge at bottom should be 11.2″ (285 mm).
-Please see owner’s guide for visual.
+Bridge: The Rosewood bridges have color-coded saddles on top that help make instrument easier to play.
+For the recommended tuning, the distance from the left nut to the 1st bridge at the top should be 5.4″ (138 mm) and the distance from the left nut to the 1st bridge at the bottom should be 11.2″ (285 mm).
+Please see the owner’s guide for visual.

 Tuning: The recommended tuning is the Traditional Fifth Interval.
-Please see owner’s guide for tuning chart.
+Please see the owner’s guide for tuning chart.